-Low-Income Housing Tax Credit production and preservation in Colusa County remained low in 2021 and 2022.
+Low-Income Housing Tax Credit production and preservation in Colusa County decreased by 38% between 2022 and 2023.

 WHAT CAN STATE LEADERS DO TO HELP?

 Solving California's affordable housing crisis requires a long-term, comprehensive, evidence-based set of policy solutions at scale, similar to those described in the Roadmap Home 2030.